-An easy chickpea curry (also known as chana masala) is always welcome as a last-minute meal.
+This vegan chickpea curry (also known as chana masala) is always welcome as a last-minute meal.
 Add a fresh flatbread or a cooked grain and a simple salad for a nearly-instant dinner.
 While this Indian chickpea curry recipe may be simplified, it’s still delicious!

 When it comes to creating the deliciously complex flavors of Indian cuisine, there’s no getting around the need for spices.
 Just dumping curry powder into a dish like this easy chickpea curry (aka chana masala) just doesn’t cut it.
 Indian simmer sauce comes to the rescue!

 But what, like me, you’re too lazy to roast and grind and mix and measure all the myriad spices that are needed to create the incredible flavors of Indian cuisine?